Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 For the ones who fancy more comfort and luxury, your best option is the Hotel Vall de Núria.
 It’s a 3-star hotel in an emblematic building at the valley’s heart.
 You can rent a room or an apartment, and the building has a restaurant and a bar.

 The budget-friendly option we went for is the Alberg Núria Xanascat (aka Alberg Pic de l’Àliga).
 It’s a mountain hostel located 15 min walking from the heart of the Vall de Núria.
-The vibe was different from a mountain hut, not as familiar, but still nice.
+The vibe differed from a mountain hut; it was not as familiar but still nice.
 And the views were top!

 There are rooms with 3, 4, 5, 6 and 8 beds with a bathroom, which feels more intimate than the big rooms usually found at the mountain huts.
-However, the food wasn’t as delicious as in the other places we slept; it felt more like a school meal.
+However, the food was less delicious than in the other places we slept; it felt more like a school meal.

 Núria Xanascat hut